 3. Open a small investment account

 As your high-school age child grows and becomes more comfortable managing money, another productive experiment can be to set up a small investment account to help them experience investing.
 You can open and manage a custodial account on behalf of your child through the Uniform Gifts of Minors Act (UGMA) or the Uniform Transfers to Minors Act (UTMA).
 It then transfers to their name when they reach the age of 18 or older, depending on applicable state laws.

 Children will learn how to research investment opportunities and determine whether a potential investment is a good value.
-“Parents should be involved to teach the big lessons about concentration and diversification,” Wells says.
+“Parents should be involved to teach the big lessons about concentration and diversification,” Vandergriff says.
 “But after that, stand back and let the kids truly execute on the decisions and see the ups and downs.”

 Through this experiment, children will understand more about risk, diversification, fees and the role of advisors.
 They can develop strategies for making informed and logical, rather than emotional, investment decisions.

 Discuss financial lessons learned

 Instead of avoiding constructive failure, celebrate it.
 Your child took a risk, and even if it wasn’t the best outcome, good things can come from the process.
-“You’re helping them envision and commit to a goal no matter what,” Wells says.
+“You’re helping them envision and commit to a goal no matter what,” Vandergriff says.
 “One of the greatest gifts you can give a child is that can-do attitude and the ability to pick themselves up and learn from the past.”

 Reflect on the experiment with your child: